 Attack the Chase 0871 card and IRS balance cash leaks

 $51,586 near 24% plus $15,000 to the IRS accruing penalties.
-Sweep your Profit account ($17,425), set an IRS payoff.
+Sweep your Profit account ($17,425) and set an IRS payoff.
 SBA is down to $6,430.

 About $12,000 to $14,000 per year in interest and penalties